MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-settings.md

 > [!NOTE]
 > The repository settings file can also contains BcContainerHelper settings, which will be applied when loading BcContainerHelper in a workflow (see expert section).

 **.AL-Go\settings.json** is the project settings file.
 If the repository is a single project, the .AL-Go folder is in the root folder of the repository.
-If the repository contains multiple projects, there will be a .AL-Go folder in each project folder.
+If the repository contains multiple projects, there will be an .AL-Go folder in each project folder.

 **.AL-Go\<workflow>.settings.json** is the workflow-specific settings file.
 This option is used for the Current, NextMinor and NextMajor workflows to determine artifacts and build numbers when running these workflows.